Real-Parkour-Helper/pkdutils/README.md

   - All players with their checkpoint numbers
   - Advanced splits showing time differences between players
 - **Seed Calculation**: Calculates and recommends the best boost strategies for the seed you played
-- **Chunk error correction**: Automatically detects and fixes missing chunks (except in the finish room for now)
+- **Chunk error correction**: Automatically detects and fixes missing chunks
 ## Usage

 - Head to [releases](https://github.com/Real-Parkour-Helper/pkdutils/releases) and download the latest version for your operating system.